 "Tonight it was!
 What about tomorrow?"

 "I'll speak to her."

 "Speak?
 Speak?
-Mr. Cosey, please!"
+Bill, please!"
 May was begging.

 "Calm down, May.
 I said I'd take care of it."
-He moved, as though the conversation was over and he needed rest.
+He moved as though the conversation was over and he needed rest.
 May touched his elbow.
 "What about Christine?
 She can't live here like this.
 It's dangerous."
-"It won't happen again," he said, hitting the word 'won't.' " "She's dangerous, Mr. Cosey.
+"It won't happen again," he said, hitting the word "won't."
+"She's dangerous, Bill.
 You know she is."
-He looked at May then, for what seemed an age and nodded.
+He looked at May then, for what seemed an age, and nodded.
 "You may be right."
-Then, touching his moustache, "Is there somewhere she can go for a week or two?"
+Then, touching his mustache, "Is there somewhere she can go for a week or two?"
 "Heed?"
 "No," he said, surprised at the suggestion, then frowning.
 "Christine."
-"Mr. Cosey, Heed started the fire.
+"But Heed started the fire.
+She's the guilty one.
 Why should Christine leave?"
 "I'm not married to Christine.
 I married Heed.
 Besides it will be for just a little while.
-Til things get settled around here."
+Till things get settled around here."
 Just like that, Christine is to be packed off, sent away to the house of a classmate.
 For a week or two.
-A "vacation," they will tell people whether anyone believed it or not.
+A "vacation," they will tell people, whether anyone believed it or not.
 Christine will call and May will get on the line, make arrangements.
 Standing there in a movie star's gown, rhinestones glittering its top, Christine made up her own mind.
 He never once looked at her.
 He had laughed.
-The cheap little bitch had tried to kill her-sort of-and might succeed one day, would he laugh then too would he look finally at the charred flesh of his own flesh and settle that also as though it were a guest's bounced check or a now-show musician or a quarrel with a salesman who had short changed an order of Scotch whiskey.
-Later for a visit with a classmate.
+His cheap little bitch-wife had tried to kill her-sort of-and might succeed one day would he laugh then too would he look finally at the charred flesh of his own flesh and settle that also as though it were a guest's bounced check or a no-show musician or a quarrel with a salesman who had shortchanged an order of Scotch whiskey?
+Later, for a visit with a classmate.
 Later, crazies.
-Put on your shoes, old man and look at me good now, because you will never see me again.
+Put on your shoes, old man, and look at me good now, LOVE because you will never see me again.